 However, the practice lives on in the states in South India mainly in Karnataka, Andhra Pradesh and Tamil Nadu.
 Districts bordering Maharashtra and Karnataka are known as the ‘Devadasi belt’ of the country.
 According to the National Commission on Women of India, it is estimated that around 2,50,000 Dalit girls are dedicated as Devadasis to Yellamma and Khondaba temples in the Maharashtra-Karnataka border.

 There is a separate residential area allotted for the ex-Devadasis families, which is outside the village just like the Dalits.
 All the families of ex-Devadasis are headed by women.
 Andhra Pradesh and Karnataka Government have also allotted a few acres of land to each Devadasi family.
-But the stigma attached to their identity cannot be removed through these mere rehabilitation program.
+But the stigma attached to their identity cannot be removed through these mere rehabilitation programs.

 Village communities are not ready to accept ex-Devadasi families.
 So, the Devadasis, through the support of the local NGOs, organise themselves to form cooperatives.
 Through this, they have started income-generating activities.
 Very few of them are able to get married legally.